msgoat/iac-tf-aws-cloudtrain-pipeline-modules/modules/keycloak/standalone/README.md

 # keycloak/standalone Terraform Module

-Manages [Harbor]() as a standalone service hosted on a single EC2 instance.
+Manages [Keycloak](https://www.keycloak.org/) as a standalone service hosted on a single EC2 instance.